gao-hongnan/omniverse/omnivault/transformer/README.md

 git clone ...
 ```

-We have a master script for the master node.
+We have a master script for the master node where you place the script in a file
+called `master.sh`.

 ```bash
 #!/usr/bin/env sh